dair-ai/Prompt-Engineering-Guide/README.md

 # Prompt Engineering Guide

-This guide contains a set of paper, learning guides, and tools related to prompt engineering.
+This guide contains a set of papers, learning guides, and tools related to prompt engineering.
 It includes several materials, guides, examples, papers, and much more.
 The repo is intended to be used as a research and educational reference for practitioners and developers.

 **📣 Full lecture + notebook + exercises on the ~30th of January** (announcement will happen on [Twitter](https://twitter.com/dair_ai))